 Social responsibility is summed up, by Investopedia, as means that businesses must take in consideration to benefit society.
 The actions taken can be related to ethical working habits, eco-consciousness decisions and even shareholder equity.

 As it relates to society, social responsibility is akin to an ethical framework that an individual or group follows while interacting with society and the environment.
 With each interaction, the goal is to leave a positive impact on society as a whole.
+And also important: showing to the customer that their business is putting efforts towards ethical conduct.
 Individuals can significantly change society for the better, but when businesses are socially responsible, it is possible to see positive change on a larger scale.

 The previous examples were amazing ways in which companies have tackled the task of social responsibility.
 However, these options may not be feasible for smaller brands.
 In the case of smaller brands, it might be easier to focus on more immediate things such as ethically sourcing materials and paying their workers a liveable wage.

 Ethical sourcing looks like transparent supply chains in which workers are provided with adequate working conditions and benefits.
 Ethical sourcing can also apply to the materials themselves.
 Some companies prefer to be cruelty-free and avoid using animals in any part of the production line.
 Others may use recycled or organic materials.
 You may even see the adoption of all three models.